quarto-rdmss-25/website/README.md

 # website

-Website and course material for "Quarto - authoring and publishing tools for collaborative scientific writing "
+Website and course material for "Quarto - authoring and publishing tools for collaborative scientific writing"

 See https://quarto-ambition.github.io/website/ for course website.